 Suncor Energy was founded as early as 1919, but the company’s name has been aptly picked to reflect the current shift towards sustainable energy sources.
 The company focuses on synthetic crude from oil sands.
-The company amassed CAD$29.68 billion in revenue in 2018 and it has continued expanding across multiple verticals.
+The company amassed CA$38.3 billion in revenue in 2019 (see Statista), and it has continued expanding across multiple verticals.

-To market its products, Suncor uses a retail market provided by Shell and ExxonMobil, which puts it far from the now stronger global push for renewables.
+Suncor uses a retail market provided by Shell and ExxonMobil to market its products, which puts it far from the now stronger global push for renewables.

 #7 Canadian National Railway

-It is surprising that the Canadian National Railway can be one of the most profitable companies in the countries, but Canadians knew how to take care of their infrastructure.
-Unlike most national railway companies, the country has made sure that its trains bring home the bacon in the form of employment opportunities and profits for shareholders who are ever more eager to modernize the railways.
+It is surprising that the Canadian National Railway can be one of the most profitable companies in the country, but Canadians knew how to take care of their infrastructure.
+Unlike most national railway companies, the country has made sure that its trains bring home the bacon in employment opportunities and profits for shareholders who are ever more eager to modernize the railways.
 This, of course, helps regular Canadians enjoy even greater benefits both in terms of business and their private lives.

 Exports and domestic routes have been perfected.
 New technologies have been introduced all in pursuit of boosting the economy.
-As of 2017, the company had CA$13.041 billion in revenue – a substantial financial performance.
+As of 2019, the company had CA$10,163 billion in revenue (Nine months ended September 30) – a substantial financial performance.

 #8 BCE Inc.

 It makes sense that after finances and energy companies, telecoms will be equally popular.
-BCE Inc. is a publicly traded telecommunications company with a wide remit of activities.
-Founded only in 1983, BCE Inc. has grown to completely dominate the market.
-It posted $3.031 billion in 2016 in terms of net income, one of the highest to date.
+BCE Inc. is a publicly-traded telecommunications company with a wide remit of activities.
+Founded only in 1983, BCE Inc. has grown to dominate the market completely.
+It posted $23,964 million in revenue in 2019, one of the highest to date.

-The company is also the parent entity of two of the largest media companies in Canada, including Bell Media and Bell Canada.
-The subsidiaries hold around 10 TV stations which remain some of the country’s most watched ones.
+The company is also the parent entity of two of Canada’s largest media companies, including Bell Media and Bell Canada.
+The subsidiaries hold around 10 TV stations, which remain some of the country’s most-watched ones.